laravel/bootcamp.laravel.com/resources/docs/creating-chirps.md

 > **Note**
 > You may view all of the routes for your application by running the `./vendor/bin/sail artisan route:list` command.

-Let's test our route and controller by returning a test message from the `index` method of our `ChirpController`:
+Let's test our route and controller by returning a test message from the `index` method of our new `ChirpController` class:

 ```php filename=app/Http/Controllers/ChirpController.php
 <?php